cmbant/lenspyx/docs/qest.rst

 Advanced Usage
 ------------

-For more advanced usage, including custom filtering schemes and noise bias subtraction, please refer to the example scripts in the ``lenspyx/tests/qes`` directory.
+For more advanced usage, including custom filtering schemes and noise bias subtraction, please refer to the example script ``lenspyx/tests/qes/qest.py``, which demonstrates the quadratic estimator functionality in a Planck-like setting.

 API Reference
 -----------